pashpashpash/RunescapeBots/README.md

 ## [Yew Cutting](https://github.com/pashpashpash/RunescapeBots/tree/master/src/YewCutter) Bot
 Cuts Yews next to the Grand Exchange.

 WARNING : After exploit-test-botting for 24 hours straight, I got banned while using the YewCutting script.
-Use at your own risk.
+Use at your own risk, stay safe.